Darxo/Hardened/README.md

 - Corpses of resurrecting Zombies and Humans now emit a slight purple particle effect
 - Fleeing surrounded hostile characters now take 100% more hitpoint damage, after the player has won but chooses to "Run them down"
 - While previewing movement, tile tooltips show calculations for getting hit by enemies while in zone of control.
 If not in zone of control tile tooltip instead indicates that
+- Whenever you preview a movement during combat, briefly highlight adjacent enemies, who would get a zone of control attack against you
 - Play flee animation (short white blink) and fleeing sound effect, whenever an actors morale changes from another state to fleeing
 - When a Brother dies (without getting struck down), a black skull will raise from his corpse
 - Change mouse wheel zoom speed during combat to 0.1 (down from 0.3) and add Mod Setting to customize that mouse wheel zoom speed